 2. Pick a Number, Any Number

-Stick to that number — no matter what.
-If you say you are only going to have 125 people — and then you make exceptions and invite one or two people more — by the end of the week, your guest list will climb to 150.
-The number you pick can be based on your venue, your budget, or your overall preference for having a small or large wedding.
+Stick to that number—no matter what.
+If you say you are only going to have 125 people and then you make exceptions and invite one or two people more, by the end of the week, your guest list will climb to 150.
+The number you pick can be based on your venue, budget, or overall preference for having a small or large wedding.

 3. Keep it Organized